 It was at that moment that I got a sense of what is is to be a newcomer in a small town, with its inherent fear and loathing of anyone deemed to be left or right of dead centre.
 Strangely, this cheered me.
-To be an outsider, to not be accepted, to not 'fit in' is, for me, simply part of the experience.
-The experience of being a new, little fish in a new, even littler pond.
+To be an outsider, to not be accepted, to not "fit in" - was simply part of the experience I willingly signed up for.
+The experience of being a new, little fish in a new, even littler pond...

-On the way I popped into Peter's Place in Waterville, where I had languished for five delightful days last November in the company of a traveller from Tennessee.
-Peter, a sprt 50-something looked even fitter than last year if that was possible, due to the physicality of building an additional 10-bed dorm at the back of his existing premises.
-No matter what time of day or night you land in this place there is always good craic; travellers from all over just seem to gel here, fuelled by the masterful craic of Peter himself.
-On this occasion I met an Aussie from St Kilda and a hyperactive young dude from Oregon travelling with his exact opposite, a laid back dude from a small island near Ontario in Canada.
-Ryan, the Canadian, confided that he found his erstwhile travelling buddy somewhat 'loud'.
+On the way I popped into Peter's Place in Waterville, where I had languished for five delightful days last November in the company of a traveler from Tennessee.
+Peter, a wiry 50-something looked even fitter than last year if that was possible, due to the physicality of building an additional 10-bed dorm at the back of his existing premises.
+No matter what time of day or night you land in this place there is always good craic; travelers from all over just seem to gel here, fuelled by the masterful storytelling of Peter himself.
+On this occasion I met an Aussie from St Kilda and a hyperactive young man from Oregon travelling with his exact opposite - a laid-back dude from a small island near Ontario in Canada.
+Ryan, the Canadian, confided that he found his erstwhile traveling buddy somewhat 'loud'.
 The loud lad, however, proffered some greatly detailed insights about the Czech Republic, well worth storing away for future reference.
 He also offloaded into my possession a 'France By Bike' book which did little to lighten his load - an entire pannier stuffed with a library of travel books, at which Ryan just shook his head.

 I rolled into Eddie's an hour later and one book heavier.

-Eddie was in good form, and the same as how I'd left him last - a huge ex-Englishman with a huge smile and a deadly sense of the craic.
-He had moved across the Irish sea to this little stone cottage in a wind-whipped and remote corner of Ireland, and was restoring the house and his sanity after suffering a big city, big business and big marital depression back in his home country.
-He told me how he would come home from his graphic design business in Manchester, lie on the floor and stare at the ceiling and not be able to move.
+Eddie was in good form, and the same as how I'd left him last - a huge ex-Englishman with a huger smile and a deadly sense of the craic.
+He had moved across the Irish sea to this little stone cottage in a wind-whipped and remote corner of Ireland, restoring the house and his sanity after suffering a big city, big business and big marital depression back in his home country.
+He told me how he would come home from his stressy graphic design business in Manchester, lie on the floor and stare at the ceiling and not be able to move.
 He had gathered enough of his fading strength to get out of that life and start anew.
 We wondered just how many people in a similar predicament never muster the strength to make the jump.
 Eddie's life was very simple and nurturing now.
-He metered out his savings carefully, lived simply, and earned a little money from playing the baron or had drum in the Kerry Orchestra.
+He metered out his savings carefully, lived simply, and earned a little money from playing the bodhran (hand drum) in the Kerry Orchestra.
 The universe provides; the group had recently returned from a fully-sponsored trip through eastern Europe spreading a little Irish cheer.

 I admired his renovations, saying how impressed I was at people who knew how to build and restore houses.
 I said I would always worry that something was not quite square.
 Eddie pointed to where the dining room wall met the kitchen wall.